trifectatechfoundation/trifectatech-website/content/initiatives/data-compression.md

 The high level goals for the four projects are:

-- provide a pure rust implementation to rust users
+- provide on-par performance with C/C++ counterparts
-- provide a compatible dynamic library that has compiled rust code inside
+- provide a dynamic library that is a drop-in replacement, but has compiled memory-safe rust code inside
-- provide on par performance
+- dramatically reduce attack surface through memory safety, improved tooling and a robust build system
+- provide a pure rust implementation to rust users that integrates with the existing ecosystem

 The total funding target for this initiative is € 495.000,-